Ipoh Parade

 Ipoh Parade is a shopping complex in Ipoh, Perak, Malaysia with anchor tenants such as Parkson, Golden Screen Cinemas, Jaya Grocer, Guardian and Mr DIY.
 It was built and operated by the Lion Group in 1994.
 The mall was sold to ARA Asia Dragon Fund in 2012 and was closed in late 2013 to 2014 for a major refurbishment.
 It is now owned by ARA Harmony III and managed by ARA Asset Management Limited (ARA).

-As of March 2019, the mall's net lettable area (NLA) of 624,694 sq. ft. and it is reported to be 98.2% tenanted.
+As of 1 January 2024, the mall's net lettable area (NLA) of 626,262 sq. ft. sq. ft. and it is reported to be 98.7% tenanted.

 Background

 Ipoh Parade was the first modern mall in the historic town of Ipoh.
 The mall underwent a major refurbishment in 2013 and was reopened in 2014.
 The mall has karaoke booths, bowling alleys, laser tag centres, and GSC cineplex (the largest in Perak) that includes a GSC BIG theatre.
 It also includes a childcare facility for mothers and a prayer hall for Muslims.

 The mall has played host to large community-based events such as the annual Shuddup N’ Dance, Cosplay, Diabolo Masters Championship and Lion Dance competitions attended by local and regional participants.